kozmof/room-service/src/design.md

 Specific processing of data

 ###### EvaluationTable
-3x3 evaluation schemes based on `Fake news.
+A 3x3 evaluation scheme based on `Fake news.
 It’s complicated.` 5x5 and 7x7 evaluation schemes based on `Criminal Intelligence Manual for Analysts, 2011`.
 ###### Topic
 A data pattern of subject and details.